peter987bp/nodeknockout16/README.md

 ### Goal
 Keep WebPET alive, means healthy otherwise it can die.

+### How to play
+Type activity command into command line and monitor pet health to be high.

 ### Rules

 WebPet starts the life happy and healthy